Cohen rips pro-Trump witness, says his testimony was not needed Monday

 Trump made headlines when he announced over the weekend that he expected to be indicted and arrested as soon as Tuesday in connection with the case, which would be the first time a sitting or former president faced criminal charges.

-Cohen also pushed back against a claim to reporters from Costello that Cohen was set to testify in front of the grand jury again on Wednesday.
+Cohen also pushed back against a claim Costello made to reporters that Cohen was set to testify in front of the grand jury again on Wednesday.

 “Very much like most of everything that came out of his mouth, he lacks for any sense of veracity here,” Cohen said.
 “There’s no accuracy to his statement.
 I have not been asked to come back on Wednesday.”